Thievery Corporation: History

+Influences

 Throughout their career, the duo has repeatedly expressed their fondness for Brazilian culture in interviews and liner notes of their releases, especially of the 1960s Bossa Nova music movement.
 Some of their earlier recordings were accompanied by artwork paying specific homage to classic releases by bossa nova artists like João Gilberto (his self-titled 1973 album) or Tom Jobim (Stone Flower).
 Their 1997 debut album is also dedicated to the memory of Brazilian musician Antonio Carlos Jobim, who died three years earlier.

-The language of the group's lyrics throughout their career include English, Spanish, French, Italian, Persian, Portuguese, Romanian and Hindi.
+The languages of the group's lyrics throughout their career include: English, Spanish, French, Italian, Persian, Portuguese, Romanian and Hindi.
 This reflects the group's world music influences.

 Politics

-Thievery Corporation has taken liberal political stances on various issues, opposing war and what they regard as exploitative trade agreements, while supporting human rights and food programs.
+Thievery Corporation has taken left-wing political stances on various issues, opposing war and what they regard as exploitative trade agreements, while supporting human rights and food programs.

 In September 2005, the group participated in the Operation Ceasefire concert, with the objective of ending the Iraq War.

 From their press release regarding their album Radio Retaliation, Garza said:

 Radio Retaliation is definitely a more overt political statement [...]
 There's no excuse for not speaking out at this point, with the suspension of habeas corpus, outsourced torture, illegal wars of aggression, fuel, food, and economic crises.
 It's hard to close your eyes and sleep while the world is burning around you.
 If you are an artist, this is the most essential time to speak up.